A Generalized Matching Reconfiguration Problem: Proof of Theorem

 By Lemma~\ref{le:red}, we may assume that $H$ is a path $\Pi$ consisting of $k$ pairs of blue-red edges $b_1 \circ r_1 \circ \cdots \circ b_k \circ r_k$, where $b_i \in \cM^*, r_i \in \cM'$, for $i=1,\ldots, k$, and we allow for $b_1$ or $r_k$ (or both) to be empty; we will make this assumption henceforth.

-The algorithm iteratively changes $\cM^*$ by deleting from $\cM^*$, in iteration $i$, the blue edges $b_{i+1}$ and $b_i$ (if not previously deleted from $\cM^*$), for $i=1,\ldots, k$, thus allowing for an addition of the red edge $r_i \in \cM'$ to $\cM^*$.
+The algorithm iteratively changes $\cM^*$ by deleting from $\cM^*$, in iteration $i$, the blue edges $b_{i+1}$ and $b_i$ (if not previously deleted from $\cM^*$), for $i=1,\ldots, k$, thus allowing for an addition of the red edge $r_i \in \cM'$ to $\cM^*$; thus at most 3 changes to $\cM^*$ are made in each iteration.
 As this basic procedure is used repeatedly below, we include its pseudo-code, and note that implementing it can be easily done in time $O(|\Pi|)$.
 We also note that Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi)$ changes the auxiliary matching $\cM^*$, and by keeping all the intermediate values of $\cM^*$ throughout the process, over all the paths $\Pi$ in $H$, we obtain the entire transformation of $\cM$ into $\cM'$. \\ \begin{mdframed}[backgroundcolor=lightgray!40,topline=false,rightline=false,leftline=false,bottomline=false,innertopmargin=2pt] Procedure $ReplaceBlueRed(\cM^*, \cM', \Pi)$: \\ {\bf For} $i = 1$ to $k$: \begin{enumerate} \item Delete the blue edge $b_{i+1}$ (if exists) and the blue edge $b_{i}$ (if exists), from $\cM^*$. \item Add the edge $r_{i+1}$ to $\cM^*$. \end{enumerate} \end{mdframed}

 For a path $\Pi = b_1 \circ r_1 \circ \cdots \circ b_k \circ r_k$, we denote by $\Pi_i = b_1 \circ r_1 \circ \cdots \circ b_i \circ r_i$ the \emph{alternating blue-red $i$-prefix} of $\Pi$, for any $1\le i \le k$, which is the subpath of $\Pi$ that consists of the first $i$ pairs of blue-red edges.
 The colored weight of the alternating blue-red $i$-prefix of $\Pi$ is given by for $0 \le i \le k$, with the convention that $\Pi_0$ is the empty path and $c(\Pi_0)=0$.
 Let